non toxic cleaning products

 • Norwex Window Cloth – just wet the cloth and use to clean mirrors and windows.
 Polish windows with a clean microfiber.
 No chemicals needed.

 • Norwex Mop System – dry mop works as well as Swiffer but without the waste.
 Wet mop helps reduce bacteria on floors.
+(We do still use and recommend Swiffer as part of weekly maintenance for mold or while you’re in mold.)

 • Norwex Microfiber Travel Pack – smaller versions of antibacterial Enviro cloth